-- after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).) - 11.1.2 Students who are in receipt of Pupil Premium.
-Children in receipt of Pupil Premium are those who have been registered for free school meals at any point in the six years prior to starting their Sixth Form studies.
-Documentary evidence to support such an application will be required from the current secondary school as evidence of Pupil Premium registration and the School reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application. - 11.1.3 Students in highest rank order according to their predicted Average Point Score (APS) whose choice of all three subjects is such that places in three undersubscribed courses can be filled. - 11.1.4 Students in highest rank order according to their predicted Average Point Score (APS) whose choice of subjects is such that places in at least two undersubscribed courses can be filled. - 11.1.5 Any remaining places will be allocated to students in highest rank order according to their predicted Average Point Score (APS) until planned capacity in courses is reached. - 11.1.6 In the event of there being a tie for a final place because two or more applicants have the same predicted Average Point Score (APS) and wish to follow exactly the same course combination, the final place will be determined by random allocation, drawn by a person independent of the School in the presence of at least two witnesses.
+- 11.1.3 Students in highest rank order according to their Average Point Score (APS) whose choice of all three subjects is such that places in three undersubscribed courses can be filled. - 11.1.4 Students in highest rank order according to their Average Point Score (APS) whose choice of subjects is such that places in at least two undersubscribed courses can be filled. - 11.1.5 Students in highest rank order according to their Average Point Score (APS) whose choice of subjects is such that places in at least one undersubscribed course can be filled. - 11.1.6 Any remaining places will be allocated to students in highest rank order according to their Average Point Score (APS) until planned capacity in courses is reached. - 11.1.7 In the event of there being a tie for a final place because two or more applicants have the same Average Point Score (APS) and wish to follow exactly the same course combination, the final place will be determined by random allocation, drawn by a person independent of the School in the presence of at least two witnesses.